 • Lisa always complains of a headache when it is time to start doing her homework.
 Her parents allow her to go to bed without doing her homework.

-When thinking about reinforcement, always remember that the end result is to try to increase the behavior, whereas punishment procedures are used to decrease behavior.
+Always remember that the end result is to try to increase the behavior, whereas punishment procedures are used to decrease behavior.
 For positive reinforcement, try to think of it as adding something positive in order to increase a response.
 For negative reinforcement, try to think of it as taking something negative away in order to increase a response.